-For this type of account: Give name and SSN of: 1.
-Individual The individual Two or more individuals (joint account) other than an account maintained by an FFI The actual owner of the account or, if combined funds, the first individual on the account 1 3.
-Two or more U.S. persons (joint account maintained by an FFI) Each holder of the account Custodial account of a minor (Uniform Gift to Minors Act) The minor 2 5. a.
-The usual revocable savings trust (grantor is also trustee) The grantor-trustee 1 b.
-So-called trust account that is not a legal or valid trust under state law The actual owner 1 Sole proprietorship or disregarded entity owned by an individual The owner 3 7.
-Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulations section 1.671-4(b)(2)(i) (A)) The grantor For this type of account: Give name and EIN of: Disregarded entity not owned by an individual The owner 9.
-A valid trust, estate, or pension trust Legal entity 4 10.
-Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax- exempt organization The organization 12.
-Partnership or multi-member LLC The partnership 13.
-A broker or registered nominee The broker or nominee

-For this type of account: Give name and EIN of: 14.
-Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity 15.
-Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulations section 1.671-4(b)(2)(i)(B)) The trust
+what wante and wumber to dive the nequester For this type of account: Give name and SSN of: Individual Two or more individuals (joint account) The individual The actual owner of the account or, if combined funds, the first individual on the account ' Custodian account of a minor (Uniform Gift to Minors Act) The minor 2 4. a.
+The usual revocable savings trust (grantor is also trustee) b.
+So-called trust account that is not a legal or valid trust under state law The grantor-trustee 1 The actual owner 1 Sole proprietorship or disregarded entity owned by an individual The owner 3 6.
+Grantor trust filing under Optional Form 1099 Filing Method 1 (see Regulation section 1.671-4(b)(2)(i)(A)) The grantor For this type of account: Give name and EIN of: 7.
+Disregarded entity not owned by an individual The owner 8.
+A valid trust, estate, or pension trust Legal entity 4 Corporation or LLC electing corporate status on Form 8832 or Form 2553 The corporation Association, club, religious, charitable, educational, or other tax-exempt organization The organization 11.
+Partnership or multi-member LLC12.
+A broker or registered nominee The partnership The broker or nominee 13.
+Account with the Department of Agriculture in the name of a public entity (such as a state or local government, school district, or prison) that receives agricultural program payments The public entity 14.
+Grantor trust filing under the Form 1041 Filing Method or the Optional Form 1099 Filing Method 2 (see Regulation section 1.671-4(b)(2)(i)(B)) The trust